codacy-badger/Shelf/README.md

 # Shelf #

 **Shelf** is a Book Management and Social Networking Application.
 With **Shelf**, you can organize books, or make lists of them.
 You can also trade books like flee market.
-Unlike other organizing apps, **Shelf** is easy to customize and extend, and can be updated through Google Play Store application updates.
+Unlike other organizing apps, **Shelf** is easy to add, search, and also can be updated through Google Play Store application updates.

 ## Performance